Man convicted for killing woman in front of her children

 AUBURN, Maine (AP) — A man who served decades in prison for stabbing his wife 14 times in front of her daughter was convicted Wednesday in a nearly identical crime — stabbing a woman at least 11 times while her twin children watched.

 Albert Flick, 77, who was previously deemed too old to be a threat by a judge, was convicted in the 2018 death of Kimberly Dobbie.
-A jury deliberated less than an hour before reaching its guilty verdict.
+Jurors deliberated less than an hour before reaching its guilty verdict.

-Both the attack, which was in front of a laundromat in broad daylight, and Flick’s purchase two days earlier of knives used were caught on surveillance video.
+Both the attack, which was in front of a laundromat in broad daylight, and Flick’s purchase two days earlier of two knives, were caught on surveillance video.

 Prosecutors say Flick was infatuated with Dobbie, 48, and followed her around and dined at the homeless shelter where she was staying.
 They knew one another, witnesses said, but were not in a relationship.